rsdoiel/rsdoiel.github.io/blog/2021/05/16/Beyond-Oakwood-Modules-and-Aliases.md

 In my new [implementation](Chars.Mod) I support all the standard procedures you'd find in an Oakwood compliant `Strings`.
-I've included additional additional constants, as functional procedures like `StartsWith()` and `EndsWith()` and a complement of trim procedures like `TrimLeft()`, `TrimRight()`, `Trim()`.
+I've included additional additional constants and functional procedures like `StartsWith()` and `EndsWith()` and a complement of trim procedures like `TrimLeft()`, `TrimRight()`, `Trim()`.
 `TrimPrefix()`, and `TrimSuffix()`.